Skip to main content

 Extensions only work in Chrome / Chromium launched with a persistent context.
 Use custom browser args at your own risk, as some of them may break Playwright functionality.

-The following is code for getting a handle to the background page of a Manifest v2 extension whose source is located in ./my-extension:
+The snippet below retrieves the background page of a Manifest v2 extension whose source is located in ./my-extension.

 from playwright.sync_api import sync_playwright, Playwright